jyyulab/scMINER/docs/docs/PBMC-12k.md

                           group = "group", # this indicate which meta data information will be use in x axis to group violin plots output.cutoff = TRUE) #whether or not to output suggested cutoffs
 ```
 The first plot is a histogram which helps visualize distribution of expressed genes among each cells.
-Blue veritcal line shows the recommended cutoff.
+Blue veritcal line shows the recommended cutoff, which is calculated by 0.5% * number of cells.
 Genes expressed lower number of cells than threshold should be filtered.

 <center><img src="./plots/1_1_Gene_QCmetrics_before_filtering.png" alt="drawing" width="700"></center>